tshepang/blog/content/rust-search-tools-to-watch.md

   - "document store"
   - used [Nebari] as backing store ([update])

-- [Spyglass]: crawls the web for local storage and search
+- [Spyglass]: search engine that crawls websites and stores them locally

-- [Sonic]:
+- [Sonic]

   - "a schema-less search backend"
   - uses [RocksDB] as backing store